DerekYang2/CType/README.md

 The only dependency is Raylib, which already has static libraries for Windows and Linux included in the `lib` folder.
 The makefile currently automatically detects Windows versus Linux operating systems.
 Feel free to make custom tweaks.

 ### Windows
 Call `mingw32-make all` in the root directory of the project to compile the executable.
-Call `mingw32-make run` to run the .exe, or run it directly by other means.
-If you want to compile and run the .exe in one command, call `mingw32-make default`.
+Call `mingw32-make run` to run the `.exe`, or run it directly by other means.
+If you want to compile and run the `.exe` in one command, call `mingw32-make default`.
 - Call `mingw32-make clean` to remove all old object files.
-- Call `mingw32-make release` after cleaning to compile a release version of the .exe.
+- Call `mingw32-make release` after cleaning to compile a release version of the `.exe`.
 This will be a bit slower due to static compilation.

+Note that some may use `make` instead of `mingw32-make` which is typically installed from MSYS2.
+Use whatever Makefile command you prefer.

 ### Linux